bernos/eb-deployer-js/README.md

 eb-deployer-js is effectively a finite state machine.
 Custom deployment strategies can easily be developed by writing a custom state machine configuration, and implementing the necessary states.

+TODO: Add detailed guide to building custom deployment strategy.
+For now, check out src/strategies/blue-green as a guide